Psycojoker/redflyingbaron/README.md

 red[re.compile(r'[^_]+')]  # can use regex (^ and $ are put arround the regex)
 red["re:[^_]+"]  # regex for the lazy

+red[lambda key, value: "red" in key]  # can use callable

 red.find("stuff")  # return the first matched stuff red.find_all("stuff")  # return all the matched stuff of all the files red("stuff")  # same